José Joaquim de Andrade Neves, Baron of Triunfo

-Joaquim de Andrade Neves, Baron of Triunfo (January 22, 1807 – January 6, 1869) was a Brazilian general who was known for his service in the Paraguayan War.
+José Joaquim de Andrade Neves, Baron of Triunfo (22 January 1807 – 6 January 1869) was a Brazilian general who was known for his service in the Paraguayan War.

 Biography

 Early years

 Neves was the son of José Joaquim de Figueiredo Neves and Francisca Ermelinda de Andrade, at the age of 19 he joined the 5th Cavalry Regiment.
 Shortly thereafter, he abandoned his military career to help his father on the family farm.
 He married Ana Carolina de Andrade Neves, with whom he had three children: Maria Adelaide de Andrade Neves, José Joaquim de Andrade Neves Filho and Luiz Carlos de Andrade Neves.
 He was the grandfather of José Joaquim de Andrade Neves Neto.

 Military career

 In 1835, when the Ragamuffin War broke out, Andrade Neves left agriculture, enlisting as a volunteer on the imperial side.
 He took an active part in a large number of battles as a member of the National Guard, having distinguished himself in the attack on the island of Fanfa on the Jacuí River, where Bento Gonçalves da Silva was taken prisoner.
 In the battle of Taquari Andrade Neves received two bullet wounds, however he remained on the battlefield until the end of the fight.
 Always equipped with a spear and at the head of his squadrons, he served the cause of legality until the Treaty of Poncho Verde.

 Neves was then promoted to Major of the National Guard in 1840 and Lieutenant Colonel in 1841.
 From ensign to lieutenant colonel, he earned all his promotions on the battlefield through acts of bravery.
 For his bravery he was invited to join the Imperial Brazilian Army.